Common Examples of Skills and Steps To Identify Them

 You might still be in the process of learning a skill and if so, then you probably can opt not to include it.
 If there's a skill that an employer is looking for that you do not currently possess, then assure them that you can easily learn it or that you are in the process of learning it.

 Explore more articles

-- How to Write a DJ Resume (With Template and Example)
+- How to Write a Compelling Personal Statement (With Tips and Examples)

-- How to Create a Salesman Resume (With Template and Example)
+- How to Write a Senior Manager Resume (With Example)